GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 {% Aside %}

 If FedCM is executed directly by an RP without loading an IdP's scripts, the RP
-must register their origin by themselves for the origin trial.
+must register their origin themselves for the origin trial.

 {% endAside %}